White and brown spotted dog looking into the distance

 • All cats need to be in a secured carrier.

-Oregon Humane Society is a local non-profit and not part of any national organization.
-OHS is also not a tax-funded municipal animal services agency.
+Oregon Humane is a local non-profit and not part of any national organization.
+Oregon Humane is also not a tax-funded municipal animal services agency.
 We rely on the generosity of private donors to help us care for over 11,500 animals each year.

 Contact Us